 While the Georgian pianist finished behind China’s Hin-Yat Tsang in the contest for the Gold Piano Campus prize, she still took the Silver Piano Campus ahead of Cadmiel Botac of Romania.

-And the young artist collected five of the ten remaining prizes at the event, including the audience prize and the award from the French Society of Music Authors, Composers and Editors (SACEM).
+And the young artist collected six of the ten remaining prizes at the event, including the audience prize and the award from the French Society of Music Authors, Composers and Editors (SACEM).

 The full list of additional prizes and their recipients is below: